Ruins (comics): Plot

-Issue #1
+Book One: "Men on Fire"

 Former Daily Bugle reporter Phil Sheldon explores a dystopian version of the Marvel Universe where in his own words "everything that can go wrong will go wrong."
 In this world, the experiments and accidents which led to the creation of superheroes on Earth-616 instead resulted in horrible deformities and painful deaths.
 Sheldon tours the country, investigating the aftermath of these events and researching a book about the strange phenomena to prove that the world has taken a wrong turn somewhere.

 In this reality, the Avengers were a radical secessionist rebel group from California rebelling against an oppressive United States government led by 'President X'.
 Sheldon witnesses the destruction of the last Avengers Quinjet with a Patriot missile, killing Captain America, Ant-Man, the Wasp, and Iron Man.
 He encounters a decaying alcoholic Wolverine, whose flesh is slowly falling off due to the toxicity of his adamantium skeleton.

 Sheldon proceeds to a Kree internment camp in Nevada, situated on a nuclear test site, where the last survivors of a Kree invasion fleet are slowly dying of cancer.
 Sheldon interviews Mar-Vell, one of the Kree prisoners, who tells him why their invasion failed: the Kree had encountered the Silver Surfer (who had gone mad and torn open his own chest in a futile attempt to experience respiration again).
-The Power Cosmic emanating from the Surfer's body disabled the Kree's cloaking devices and interfered with their scanners, allowing humanity to detect their ships and prevent the Kree fleet from detecting a nuclear barrage which destroyed ninety percent of their warships.
+The Power Cosmic emanating from the Surfer's body disabled the Kree's cloaking devices and interfered with their scanners, allowing humanity to detect their ships and prevent the Kree fleet from detecting a nuclear barrage which destroyed 90% of their warships.

 After his interview with Mar-Vell, Sheldon goes to Washington, D.C.
 He meets government agent Nick Fury, who attacks and almost shoots him, insisting that he 'proved he was clean' and claiming that Captain America introduced him to cannibalism.
 They are interrupted by Jean Grey, a prostitute, who offers herself to the two men for $20.
 Fury murders her on the spot before shooting himself.
-After his encounter with Fury, Sheldon visits Chicago and interviews Rick Jones, a morphine addict living with fellow addict Marlo Chandler, who tells the story of when Bruce Banner saved him from a gamma radiation blast—the blast transformed Banner into a monstrous mass of tumors.
+After his encounter with Fury, Sheldon visits Chicago and interviews Rick Jones, a morphine addict living with fellow addict Marlo Chandler, who tells the story of when Bruce Banner saved him from a Gamma Bomb blast — the blast transformed Bruce into a monstrous mass of tumors.
 Leaving the apartment, Sheldon trips over the corpse of the Punisher in the snow.
 Sheldon begs on his knees to be allowed to show the world how this state of affairs came to pass.